AdamPflug/express-brute/README.md

 Changelog
 ---------
+### v0.5.0
+* NEW: Added an additional `FailTooManyRequests` failure callback, that returns a 429 (TooManyRequests) error instead of 403 (Forbidden).
+This is a more accurate error status code.
+* NEW: All the built in failure callbacks now set the "Retry-After" header to the number of seconds until it is safe to try again.
+Per (RFC6585)[https://tools.ietf.org/html/rfc6585#section-4]
+* NEW: Documentation updated to list some known store implementations.
+* CHANGED: Default failure callback is now `FailTooManyRequests`. `FailForbidden` remains an option for backwards compatiblity.
+* CHANGED: ExpressBrute.MemcachedStore is no longer included by default, and is now available as a separate module (because there are multiple store options it doesn't really make sense to include one by default).

 ### v0.4.2
 * BUG: In some cases when no callbacks were supplied memcached would drop the request.
 Ensure that memcached always sees a callback even if ExpressBrute isn't given one.